May 23, 2023 4 min read

 Discover More:Is There A Link Between Gum Disease And Alzheimer's?

-Um bleeding due to using the wrong technique for flossing here are the steps for proper technique to floss your teeth:
+Flossing your teeth shouldn't be painful or cause bleeding, however, you could experience gum bleeding due to using the wrong technique.
+Here are the steps to properly floss your teeth:

-If you are having any confusion should you floss or brush first?
-Then it is recommended to brush first before flossing because brushing first will help you to remove food particles and plaque from the surface of your teeth which can make it easier for floss to reach between your teeths and gums.
+It's recommended to brush first before flossing because brushing first can help remove food particles and plaque from the surface of your teeth which can make it easier for floss to reach.

 Floss your teeth at least once a day before you go to bed because it helps to remove plaque and tiny food particles that can cause gum bleeding.